Dubai Police Force: Dubai Smart Police Stations

 Smart Police Stations (SPS) are a series of new self-service centers offering smart police services across Dubai.
 The service enables customers to apply digitally for many services, such as criminal, traffic, certification and others, without a traditional visit to the police station.

 History

 The stations are located in new areas and property developments.
 The stations allow customers skip queues and complete transactions digitally, and with no human contact.
 The force aims to increase its use of artificial intelligence and reduce police stations visits by 80 percent.

-2022

-Dubai Smart Police Stations (SPS), the world's only unmanned police stations, smartly processed 107,719 transactions, including lodging 16,083 reports, last year.
+In September 2023, the Dubai Police Force partnered with the Serbian government to introduce a Smart Police Station in Serbia.

 Services

 There are 22 SPS stations and they operate 24 hours a day and operate daily, including on weekends and holidays.
 The stations provide services in six languages, and they provide services in the following categories: